cchipman21804/EnterpriseCOBOLv6.3/README.md

 HUMRATIO (for specific humidity ratio data) to simulate the hour-by-hour cooling load and electricity consumption of a pre-programmed commercial building.

+Concentration.cbl
+An incomplete and buggy implementation of the children's game "Concentration" also known as "Memory"

 CNWYLIFE.cbl
 "Conway's Game of Life"
 This program uses CONWAYIN as the seed for subsequent generations of Conway's